-- With these bicycles, you can arrive at your destination without being excessively sweaty
+- With these bicycles, you can arrive at your destination without getting excessively sweaty.

-- People who are older or unfit can still enjoy riding electric bikes since cycling does not require a lot of energy
+- People who are older or still getting in shape can still enjoy riding electric bikes since cycling does not require a lot of energy.

-- You can travel to further places at a faster speed.
-They even allow you to carry heavy loads since they offer a speed boost.
+- You can travel greater distances at a faster speed.
+They even allow you to carry heavier loads.

-- You don’t need to spend a lot of time trying to find parking spots.
-Also, you save money on parking fees.
+- You don’t need to spend a lot of time trying to find parking spots and save money on parking fees.

 - Electric City Bikes- These are fat-tire bikes that are commonly used for short trips.
 High priority is given to acceleration and torque.

 - Folding Electric Bikes- These are mostly used when people need to combine different modes of transport.
 For example, if you need first to take the train or bus, a folding e-bike can be useful to carry along.
-Also, very short trips are more convenient with these electric bikes since you don’t need to bother tying them up.
+Also, very short trips are more convenient with these electric bikes, since you don’t need to bother tying them up.
 Typically, these are very light, even with the motor and battery.
 At Christmastime, consider this model for urban friends and family who use mass transit to get around.

 - Electric Mountain Bikes- Just like traditional mountain bikes, these are meant to be ridden on rough and hilly terrains.
-They are more powerful than city e-bikes, and this enables the bikes to go over rocks and other obstacles on the trail safely.
+They are more powerful than city e-bikes, and this allows them to go over rocks and other obstacles on the trail safely and with greater ease.

 - Electric Hybrid Bikes- As the name suggests, these bikes combine the properties of mountain and fat-tire bikes.
-They are built to be fast and, at the same time, tough.
+They are built to be fast and tough at the same time.
 They are lighter than electric mountain bikes, so you don’t have to deal with the excess weight when going up hills.
 You can use the bike to carry heavy luggage or cycle through rough trails.

 - Electric Trikes- These have three wheels and are used primarily by children or people with special needs.